microsoft/playwright/docs/src/videos.md

 await context.CloseAsync();
 ```

-You can also specify video size, it defaults to viewport size scaled down to fit 800x800.
+You can also specify video size.
+The video size defaults to the viewport size scaled down to fit 800x800.
+The video of the viewport is placed in the top-left corner of the output video, scaled down to fit if necessary.
+You may need to set the viewport size to match your desired video size.

 ```js
 const context = await browser.newContext({